vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 _Alavaṇatr̥tiyā_-On śu.
 3 of any month, specially of Vai., Bh. or M.; women alone to perform; fast on 2nd and food on 3rd without salt; Gauri worshipped; it may be for life; KKV 48–51, HV I. 474-477, S. Pr. folio 32a.
 Vide Bhav., Brāhmaparva 21.
 1-22 for this.

 _Avatāras_-Tithis of the appearance of (they are called Jayantis), cited in NS 81-82 and KSS 13 as follows: Matsya-Cai. śu.
 3; Kūrma-Vai. pūrṇimā; Varāha-Bh. śu.
-3; Narasimha-Vai. śu.
+3; Narasiṁha-Vai. śu.
 14; Vāmana-Bh. śu.
 12, Paraśurāma-Vai. śu.
 3; Rāma Cai. su.
 9; Balarāma-Bh. śu.
 2; Kr̥ṣṇa-Śr. kr.
 8; Buddha-Jy. śu.
 2. Some works say Kalkin is yet to appear while others give Śr. śu 6 as Kalkijayanti.
 Some works differ as to the tithis e. g. some say Matsya appeared on Cai. śu.
 5 (and not 3).
 Vide Sri B. Bhattacharya's paper on the ten avatāras and their birth dates' in volume of studies presented to Dr. F. W. Thomas pp. 31-33 quoted from Śakti-saṅgamatantra I. See under Vaiśākha.
 The Eran Inscription of Toramāna refers to Varāhāvatāra (Gupta Inscriptions p.
 159).
 Var.
 48. 20–22 (q. by both KKV 333 and HV.
 I 1039 ) state which avatāra out of the well-known ten (including Buddha and Kalkin as separate) is worshipped for what object.

 _Avamadina_—a week day on which two tithis end is so called.
 NS 153 quoting Ratnamālā ("Yatraikaḥ spr̥śate tithidvayā. vasānam vāras-ced-avamadinam taduktam-āryaiḥ").
 This is to be avoided when beginning a vrata for the first time, as there is kṣaya of a tithi here.